treasure-data/td-react-native-sdk/docs/api.md

 ### enableServerSideUploadTimestamp
 `TreasureData.enableServerSideUploadTimestamp([columnName])` <br /><br />
-Use server side upload timestamp not only client device time that is recorded when your application calls addEvent.
+Use the server side upload timestamp in addition to the client device time that is recorded when your application calls addEvent.

 | Param | Type | Description |